danwei-2072/Analysis-of-Global-Historical-Climate-Data-Using-Apache-Spark/README.md

 ## Acknowledgements

-Thanks to Lecturer James, Tutors Hazel and Yiwen, and classmates from the DATA420 course for their guidance and insights.
+Thanks to Lecturer James, Tutors Hazel and Yiwen, and classmates from the Scalable Data Science course for their guidance and insights.
 Also, thanks to OpenAI for providing ChatGPT assistance.

 ## References